 and draws from the areas of control theory, game

-between self-interested agents along with nature-inspired
+between self-interested agents along with learning-inspired

-algorithms with guaranteed performance and stability where
+algorithms with guaranteed performance, robustness, and stability where

 traditional techniques are unable to provide any solutions.
-His

 Research News and Highlights